soyames/WADFConnect/replit.md

-# West African Design Forum (WADF) Platform
+# West Africa Design Forum (WADF) Platform

 ## Overview
-The West African Design Forum platform is a full-stack event management system for a premier design conference.
+The West Africa Design Forum platform is a full-stack event management system for a premier design conference.
 It serves as the central digital hub for WADF 2025, enabling attendees to purchase tickets, speakers to submit proposals, sponsors to register, and organizers to manage the entire event lifecycle.
-The platform combines modern web technologies with a culturally-resonant design system inspired by contemporary African design leaders.
+The platform combines modern web technologies with a culturally-resonant design system inspired by contemporary Africa design leaders.

 Key capabilities include:
 - Core MVP features with MongoDB/Firestore database and Paystack integration.